zerokk1/zerokk1/README.md

 - 🥇 Hello, I’m zerokk
-- ⛈️ i know i don't have anything special but that's life so to change that let's program something irrelevant, right?
+- ⛈️ i know i don't have anything special but that's life so to change that let's program something irrelevant